Humberside PEEL 2016

 The force says...

-Humberside Police covers an area of 1,356 square miles which centres on the Humber Estuary and has a population of 914,000.
+Humberside Police covers an area of 1,356 square miles, centred on the Humber Estuary with an increasingly diverse population of 918,000.
 The area includes the city of Hull, the towns of Grimsby and Scunthorpe and the large rural area of the East Riding of Yorkshire.
-It is estimated that one million people a year travel to and from Europe by ferry via Hull and a further quarter of a million people travel on flights from Humberside airport.
+Approximately one million people a year travel to and from Europe by ferry via Hull and a further 250,000 people travel on flights from Humberside airport.
 The Humber port infrastructure accounts for more than 15% of the UK overseas trade.
-The Humber Estuary is a centre for the offshore wind industry which has attracted significant investment.
+The Humber Estuary is a centre for the offshore wind industry which continues to attract significant investment.

-The urban areas of the force suffer from high levels of deprivation (high unemployment, low educational attainment).
-Two of the local authorities are in the bottom quartile of the most deprived areas in the country.
+The urban areas of the Force suffer from high levels of deprivation.
+Two of the four local authorities are in the bottom quartile of the most deprived areas in the country.

 Disclaimer: the above statement has been prepared by Humberside Police.
 The views and information in it are not necessarily those of HMIC.